 Hey!
 In the money world, lots of folks are into cryptocurrencies.
-But some rich people aren't joining the crypto trend.
-Let's see why one investor skips cryptocurrencies.
 We're not saying cryptos aren't worth anything, but we want to know why these smart investors like other choices.

 Whether they fear risks, feel uncertain about the crypto market's future, or simply prefer tangible assets, these folks look at things differently.
 It makes us question the idea that everyone needs to have cryptocurrencies in their investments.